whipowill/quake-mod-scarlet/README.md

 ## Changelog

-- Bots ``skill`` differences more appropriately scaled.
+- Bots ``skill`` levels more appropriately scaled.
 - Bots no longer try to follow each other in team deathmatch games.
-- Bots will now appropriately choose your team color in coop games.
+- Bots will now wear your team color in coop games.
 - Bots "Pimp Bot" and "Frik Bot" have had their names changed.
 - Items now always respawn over time in singleplayer and coop games.
 - Added waypoints files: